 Travel insurance is done to get compensation if any kind of obstacle happens in your way during the trek.
 Before having any insurance, you need to be very careful and should read all the terms and conditions of the related insurance company.
 You must let your insurance company about your day-to-day itinerary, region of travel, and so on.
 Once your trekking finishes, you can cancel the insurance policy.

-Langtang After Earthquake
+Langtang Valley Trek: After Earthquake

 Langtang Valley is one of the prone areas which was badly affected by the 2015 earthquake in Nepal.
 Many locals and foreigners lost their lives during that time.
 Later on, the Langtang region villages were completely scattered and ruined due to a sudden landside which fell off at the south face of the Langtang Lirung.
 The medical supply and rescue team didn’t reach there for so many days due to blockage.

-You will be across through many gompas, mani walls, few surviving houses on your route.
-After the huge devastating incident, now the Langtang village is drastically changing.
-Houses are rebuilt.
-Basic facilities have been upgraded.
 You can find so many memories connected to ancient history and often can get information through locals about how the Langtang was before the earthquake.
 You can find bakeries, newly built tea houses, coffee shops, and properly managed trekking trails.
 The mesmerizing view of Langtang revives you internally, once you reach your destination.

 Conclusion

-Langtang trek is a memorable and rewarding trek that is just a few kilometers away from Kathmandu.
+Langtang valley trek is a memorable and rewarding trek that is just a few kilometers away from Kathmandu.
 You can see the people full of confidence and happy faces even after they suffer from the huge loss from the earthquake.
 You will find inspiration in every local of the Langtang region.
 You can stay at the newly built tea house and enjoy the panoramic views from there.
 Additionally, you can extend your trek.
 Many trekkers choose to trek to Gosaikunda Helambu and Tamang Heritage Trek once they get inside Langtang Valley.

 High Route adventure gives you maximum satisfaction and provides you with a detailed itinerary for your easiness.
 We are always ready to make your trip memorable and fruitful.